 Several episodes of STV also deal with various ideas about an afterlife, or stages encountered that lead to it; naturally, these plots also are highly spiritual.
 “While the series does not espouse any particular religious doctrine, it does consistently support the idea that people have the right to their beliefs and that these beliefs, at their best, do not have to conflict with science. ….
 The right of the individual to belief often appears as part of a larger culture that supports the ideas that help complete a world for the person involved …”

-The Self and Community is another welcome addition to the literature about ideas about the self, identity, forces that keep a spacecraft (or space station) crew together, no matter who or what tries to eliminate the strong bonds within a mixed Starfleet crew.
+The Self and Community is another welcome addition to the literature regarding ideas about the self, identity, forces that keep a spacecraft (or space station) crew together, no matter who or what tries to eliminate the strong bonds within a mixed Starfleet crew.
 Their individuals, however, are what make the crew such a rich reservoir for trouble solving at this new last frontier.

 Review by Dr. A. Ebert © 2022